 The state's largest general farm organization representing farms of all sizes, commodities and management styles.
 There are 43,000 member families that belong to the Wisconsin Farm Bureau.
 Voting Farm Bureau members (farmers) annually set the policy the organization follows, and are involved in local, state and national affairs making it a true grassroots organization.
 Members belong to one of 61 county Farm Bureaus, all run by a board of directors made up of people working in production agriculture.
 County Farm Bureaus are involved in a variety of legislative or promotional activities.
 Members join for various reasons: to support legislative and public relations efforts, to qualify for member benefits and to support Wisconsin's farm families.
 WFBF is also a resource for ag education and resources - including the Ag in the Classroom project.

-Wisconsin Farmers Union is a member-driven organization committed to enhancing the quality of life for farmers, rural communities, and all people through educational opportunities, cooperative endeavors, and civic engagement.
+Wisconsin Farmers Union is a member-driven farm organization committed to enhancing the quality of life for family farmers, rural communities, and all people through educational opportunities, cooperative endeavors, and civic engagement.

 The Wisconsin Rapids area is known as cranberry country and proud of it!
 During harvest season, which is late September through late October you can take a cranberry harvest tour or a self-guided drive down the Cranberry Highway and experience the colors of fall.
 We also have a variety of local farms and farmers markets in our area.
 To learn more about having a cranberry experience, or agritourism in our area go www.VisitWisRapids.com and check out the Cranberries or Farms, Farmers Markets and Agritourism information under the Attractions section.

 The industry leading manufacturer and supplier of identification wristbands and accessories.
 We provide the widest selection of DuPont(TM) Tyvek(R), plastic, vinyl, direct thermal, silicone & cloth wristbands and lanyards.